Fairbanks Ranch Outdoor Living & Landscape Design‑Build

 - Private roads vs ROW: Inside the gates, many roads are private (HOA).
 Driveway apron work at County roads or any curb outlets/underdrains at public frontage involve County DPW Encroachment; private-to-public interfaces are designed up front to avoid re-work.

 - WUI & dark-sky: We verify Fire Hazard Severity Zones and specify shielded, low-glare fixtures per County light-pollution code; we include brush-management details where required.
+See our Fire-Smart Estate Guide for zone-by-zone details.

-TL;DR — Typical Fairbanks Ranch Installed Ranges (2025)
+TL;DR: Typical Fairbanks Ranch Installed Ranges (2026)

 - Backyard “Entertaining Core” (patios + pergola + kitchen + lighting + drainage): $120k–$250k+